adrienrougny/sbgntikz/README.md

 ## Getting started

 *sbgntikz* is a TikZ package.
-Usually, TikZ is installed within your TeX distribution, so it can be imported directly into your LaTeX source file.
+Usually, Ti*k*Z is installed within your TeX distribution, so it can be imported directly into your LaTeX source file.
-The two first steps are to import the TikZ package and the *sbgntikz* library:
+The two first steps are to import the Ti*k*Z package and the *sbgntikz* library:

 ```tex
 \usepackage{tikz}